psychemedia/storytelling-notes/twa-sisters-binnorie.md

 "While we were watching this hog came up and began digging, so we killed him and have brought him to you."

-One day a nobleman came by that way, and was surprised to see a beautiful alder bush growing out of the ditch ; so he went up to it, cut off a branch, made him a flute out of it, and began playing upon it.
+One day a nobleman came by that way, and was surprised to see a beautiful alder bush growing out of the ditch; so he went up to it, cut off a branch, made him a flute out of it, and began playing upon it.
 But the flute played of its own accord, and made this moan :

 "Play, good master, play.
 But steal not my heart away!
 Me my brothers took and slew.
 In the ditch my body threw.
 For that hog shot down by me.
 That rooted up the tree!"